I’ve got a few simple tips for what to wear for maternity photos that I think can help make your pregnancy photos really standout from the rest.

 Simple Fabric Wraps

-I have a collection of fabrics that photograph well available for any session.
+I have a collection of fabrics that photograph well available for any session, including satin and tulle.
 Pictured here is white satin.

 Don’t be afraid to think outside the box!